souravsingh/souravsingh.github.io/content/pages/about.md

 # About Me

-I am a student in Computer Engineering and a self-taught student in Bioinformatics, Neuroinformatics, Lingustics and Artificial Intelligence.
+I am a programmer a self-taught student in Bioinformatics, Neuroinformatics, Lingustics and Artificial Intelligence.
-I enjoy taking challenges and working in a team.
+I enjoy taking up challenges and I like working solo.

 ## Favourite Technologies(no specific order):
 - C++